MattMackreth/Raindrops/README.md

 Based on my testing I did add a statement that checked if a number was a numeric string and converted it into an integer if this was the case.

+## Running the program and tests
+To run the program you will need Python installed on the machine.<br>
+My tests run using the pytest module.<br>
-To run my tests simply use pytest Test_RaindropsMain.py in the terminal.
+To run my tests simply the following in the terminal:
+>pytest Test_RaindropsMain.py

-To use the function import it from the RaindropsMain.py file and call it with convert_number(n) where n is any number.
+To use the function you will need to import it from the RaindropsMain.py file into a new python file and call it with convert_number(n) where n is any number.